NERC-CEH/data-science-toolbox/CONTRIBUTING.md

 >- Reviewers will typically leave comments/suggestions on the pull request and these can be addressed, see "[Reviewing changes in pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests).
 >- Once the pull request is approved the development branch can be merged with the main repository branch.

 7. After merging the given development branch with the main repository branch, the development branch can be deleted.
 The commit history of the development branch will be transferred to the main branch and a commit specific to the pull request will remain.

+> [!TIP]
+> - The remote development branch can be [deleted on GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository#deleting-a-branch).
+Then to no longer see the remote branch on your local machine you'll need to run '*git fetch origin -p*', which prunes the branches.
+To delete a local branch that tracked the remote branch we can do *'git branch -d branch-name'*.

 ## Jupyter Book Workflow for Contributors: